apache/artemis-examples/examples/features/clustered/symmetric-cluster/readme.md

 In this example will we will demonstrate this by deploying a JMS topic and Queue on all nodes of the cluster , sending messages to the queue and topic from different nodes, and verifying messages are received correctly by consumers on different nodes.

-For more information on configuring ActiveMQ Artemis clustering in general, please see the clustering section of the user manual.
+For more information on configuring Apache Artemis clustering in general, please see the clustering section of the user manual.